KuldeepSinh/chip8/README.md

 ## Requirements

 You need to have sdl2 installed with headers.
-On Ubuntu 17.04, this did the trick:
+On Ubuntu 19.20 it can be installed as follows:

 ```
 sudo apt-get install libsdl2-dev libsdl2-gfx-dev